darrenwee/voglbot/MANUAL.md

 | Abhi Parikh                         | `Abhi`                                                             |
 | Nguyen Dinh Viet Anh                | `Anh` (check with the student for which is the correct first name) |

 In the event that some freshies have the same first name, you may append their last name.
+If that still isn't enough, add their middle/Chinese names.

 ## Commands
 This list is not exhaustive as I haven't finished writing the program but it should provide basic functionality.